-There is something magical about home baked bread.
-And this Oat Nut Bread, loaded with whole oats and molasses, is a beautiful hearty bread that is sure to please.
+Homemade Oat Nut Bread, loaded with whole oats, nuts and a touch of molasses, is a beautiful hearty bread that is sure to please.

-Sick of listening to me whine (or happy to find a gift I'd appreciate) she ordered me a copy online.
+Sick of listening to me whine (or happy to find a gift I'd appreciate) she ordered me a copy of the 1965 version online.
 It arrived in "like new" condition.
-Which is ironic considering my other copy (newer version that I have had for 20+ years) is falling apart at the seams.
+Which was ironic considering my other copy (newer version that I have had for 20+ years) was literally falling apart from use.

 - 1 tablespoon shortening